||Eagle Rise Trail System at Mantua

 of quick very tight turns.

-A bit over 0.3 miles from the fork to the Ridge Trail, you'll rejoin
+planning to loop around again.
+A bit over 0.3 miles from the Ridge Trail, you'll rejoin

 View north as US 89/91